 With topsoil, the dirt is constantly breaking down organic material, which leads to the release of gas, causing pockets to form and breakdown.
 This results in the soil shifting, and never really providing any kind of firm foundation.
 This is perfectly fine for topsoil, as its job is to cover subsoil while allowing vegetation to grow.
 This is not ideal for construction preparation, or when filling gaps and inconsistencies in a property’s landscape.

 If you were to fill a large gap or hole with typical topsoil, you’d be setting up the area to fail, as the soil will eventually shift and become uneven due to it breaking down.
 The soil may even sink, or cause a natural hole.

 Fill dirt’s composition allows it to drain away water and maintain structural stability, since there’s little to no organic materials inside that can cause the soil to shift.
 Because of this, it’s best used when preparing a surface for construction, filling gaps and holes, and creating grading and slopes on a property for drainage purposes.

 Simply put, fill dirt is the go-to dirt choice for any kind of construction or home improvement project that doesn’t involve planting anything on top of it.
 Although topsoil can always be added, fill dirt provides the basis of which everything else is built upon.
-Please visit our blog on the Different Ways to Use Fill Dirt for more information.
+Please visit our blogs for more information.

 How to Identify Fill Dirt